The Web Health

 Teeth Grinding (Bruxism)

-If you grind or clench your teeth — especially at night — that can put extra stress on a temporary crown.
+If you grind or clench your teeth, especially at night, that can put extra stress on a temporary crown.
 Because these crowns aren’t as durable as permanent ones, too much pressure can lead to discomfort or even dislodge the crown.
-If you wake up with sore teeth or jaw pain, wearing a mouthguard while you sleep can help.
+If you wake up with sore teeth or jaw pain, wearing a mouth guard while you sleep can help.

 Cavities and Infection Under the Crown

 It’s normal for the gum tissue to feel a little sore after getting a temporary crown.
 The procedure can irritate the gum tissue in itself, causing tenderness.
-But if the pain doesn’t subside after a few days, or it becomes worse, it could signal an infection or a poorly fitting crown that’s pushing against the gums.
+But if the pain doesn’t subside after a few days, or it gets worse, it could signal an infection or a poorly fitting crown that’s pushing against the gums.

 1. Check Your Bite